Stonewall Brigade Band: Antebellum history

-In Staunton, Virginia in 1855 one David W. Drake wished to found a band.
-He enlisted the help of his former music teacher in Newtown.
-Drake prevailed upon A. J. Turner to move to Staunton.
-These two and other white, male citizens of the city formed the Mountain Saxhorn Band.
+In Staunton, Virginia in 1855 one David W. Drake wished to start a band.
+He enlisted the help of Edwin Cushing and prevailed upon A. J. Turner, his former music teacher in Newtown, to move to Staunton.
+These three and other white, male citizens of the city formed the Mountain Saxhorn Band.
 The band's first formal concert occurred on July 17, 1857 at Union Hall on Beverley Street in Staunton.

 During the 1850s, the band began a tradition of playing for civic occasions, including political rallies held for Presidents Millard Fillmore and Franklin Pierce and candidates Stephen A. Douglas and John C. Breckinridge.

 On April 4, 1861, Turner's Silver Cornet Band, together with the Staunton Musical Association and the Glee Club, presented at Armory Hall the last concert that was to be given before the Civil War.

 Civil War

-The band earned the name Stonewall Brigade Band soon after First Manassas, and has been known as such ever since.
-In addition to their instruments, the band members also fought and acted as couriers and letter bearers or medical assistants.
-In addition to entertaining the troops in the field, they frequently appeared in concerts in Fredericksburg, Richmond, Staunton, and elsewhere to help recruiting rallies, clothing drives, and war relief fund raising.
+The band was mustered into the Fifth Virginia Regiment.
+As well as entertaining the troops in the field, the band frequently appeared in concerts in Fredericksburg, Richmond, Staunton, and elsewhere to help recruiting rallies, clothing drives, and war relief fund raising.
+In addition to playing their instruments, the band members fought and acted as couriers and letter bearers.
+The band was also soon organized into a surgeon corps, serving as stretcher-bearers and surgeons' assistants.